RjayBrown/war-the-card-game/README.md

 ## Optimizations:

-Refactored the API calls from promises to async/await, and I plan to add player avatars, card tracking, and a twist to the game that allows cards to be 'raided' from the other player.
+Refactored the API calls from promises to async/await.
+I plan to add player avatars, card tracking, and a twist to the game that allows cards to be 'raided' from the other player.

 ## Lessons Learned:

-Building this project made me much more comfortable with the syntax, and creating the functionality from basic documentation was a great excercise in critical thinking and testing different approaches to solving problems.
+Building this project made me much more comfortable with JavaScript syntax and using features added with ES6/ES7.
+Creating the functionality from basic documentation was a great excercise in critical thinking and testing different approaches to solving problems.